Why Pitches exists

 Subscriptions — Auto-subscribed to pitches you create, change status on, or comment on.
 Manual subscribe/unsubscribe via the Subscribe / Watching button on any pitch.

-Email — Opt-in email notifications for status changes, new comments, new versions, and AI reviews.
+Email — Opt-in email notifications for status changes, new comments, replies, new versions, and AI reviews.
+Comment and reply emails include the full comment text as a quote block so you can read it without opening the pitch.
 Every email includes an unsubscribe link.
 Configure which events trigger email from notification preferences (gear icon in the notification dropdown).

 Integrations